Skip to main content

 With Lakeflow Designer, you can:

-• Design Visual data preps using the drag-and-drop canvas.
+• Design workflows using a drag-and-drop canvas.

 • Transform data without writing code using built-in operators for filtering, aggregating, joining, and reshaping data.

-• Use Genie Code to generate or refine transformations in your Visual data prep using natural language.
+• Use Genie Code to generate or refine transformations in your visual data prep using natural language.

 • Preview each interim step without running the entire pipeline.

-LFD showing the features of a Visual data prep.
+LFD showing the features of a visual data prep.

 In the image above, you can see: